-The questionnaire is meant to be filled in individually, it requires self-reflection about the scenarios provided in the statements and it enables employees to assess themselves, make corrections quickly and improve on their abilities.
+The questionnaire is meant to be filled in individually.
+It requires self-reflection about the scenarios provided in the statements and enables employees to assess themselves, make corrections quickly and improve their abilities.
 Additionally, as a self-assessment, will also allow:

-A better match between employees' skills and occupation competences required

-To plan and implement strategies related to career guidance and capacitation of employees
+A higher level of employees' engagement and commitment in the assessment and strengthening of the skills To reinforce employees' self-awareness and self-knowledge To increase employees' self-confidence and trust A better match between employees' skills and occupation competences required To plan and implement strategies related to career guidance and capacitation of employees